gordonguthrie/pometo/docs/user_documentation/scalars_and_arrays.md

 An array can also take the type `mixed` when it is not obvious at write time what they types of the `scalar`s are - an example might be an array of numbers and arrays of numbers.

 Attempts to do type-invalid on `mixed` arrays might result in a runtime error.

+# Vectors

+Vectors are just `array`s with a single dimension.
+They have no implementation specifities.
+They are important though for some functions.
+The `shape` or `rho` function `⍴` can only take a vector on the LHS not a generalised `array`.